UtrechtUniversity/HPC-data-synchronization/docs/jobs.md

 ### Lisa

-If you work with data volumes of a couple of Gigabytes or less, and reading and writing of data is not a main task in your workflow, you can transfer the data to your 'home file system'.
-This is the file system you have available upon login to Lisa.
+If you work with data volumes of a few of Gigabytes or less, and reading and writing of data is not a main task in your workflow, you can transfer the data to the 'home file system' of Lisa.
+This is the file system you have available upon login at Lisa.
 However, when working with large data volumes and reading and writing of data becomes a significant part of your workflow it may be better to use the scratch file system on the compute nodes.
 More info about the filesystems on Lisa can be found [here](https://userinfo.surfsara.nl/systems/lisa/filesystems).
 Examples of these 2 methods are provided below.

 **Home file system**